caddis/craft-wistia/_dev/notes.md

 ## Outstanding Tasks

+- Add spinner to modal as videos are loading
 - Conditional to see if resized preview image already exists and is has not expire
 - Update default image conditional logic to use Craft's IOHelper methods